 Please pop into 6K on a Tuesday morning if you fancy a chat, or some advice on how to keep your beak free of parasites and plaque.

 I have worked at Ridgefield since it opened, and I am currently working in Year 5 which I very much enjoy.
 Before I worked at the Sedley and Romsey schools.
 Sometimes I work with a group of children and sometimes with one child.
 I was born in Cambridge and have always lived in the city.
 I went to Queen Edith School, then onto Netherhall School.
 I have two grown-up children and two grandsons.
 I am a big Cambridge United fan, as many of the children know.

 Hello, my name is Anna Kuhn and I was born in Poland, where I qualified as an early years and a primary school teacher.
 I first visited Cambridge in 2006 and I was so amazed that decided to come back and live here permanently, after finishing my degree.
 Currently, I am a teaching assistant in year 5 and I also teach Polish as a modern foreign language.
 Throughout the last four years that I spent in Ridgefield Primary School, I have worked with Polish children and their parents to overcome the language barrier.
 In my spare time I love drawing, listening to music and spending time with my family and friends.

 I first started working at Romsey Junior School in 1996 and moved to Ridgefield Primary school when Romsey and Sedley merged.
 I’m also assistant to the Read, Write, Inc. Manager, being involved in regular assessments of all the children on the program and organising resources for the reading groups.

-I am a teaching assistant and have worked at Romsey and now Ridgefield for the past 8 years.
-As a TA, I have worked in many of the classes but mainly in Year 6, which I love.
-I have lived in the area all my life and have two grown up children.
+I am a teaching assistant and have worked at Romsey and now Ridgefield for the past 16 years.
+As a TA, I have worked in many of the classes but mainly prefer year 5 and 6.
+I have lived in the area all my life and have two grown up children and four grandchildren.